 Children may not ride any van other than their own.
-We do, however, accommodate stop changes.
-Your child may get off at another stop on the route if you send a note to school in the morning.
-Please indicate the stop and the name of the child/family with whom s/he will be staying.
-These arrangements require notification to the bus driver, and should only be used when necessary for child care arrangements.
+We do, however, accommodate stop changes when necessary.
+Your child may get off at another stop on the route only if you enter this dismissal change in the Operoo system prior to 10am.
+Please indicate the stop and the name of the child/adult who will care for your child that day.
+These arrangements require notification to the bus driver.
 Please double-check in the morning that the other child is indeed going to school that day and the plan is still in place.
-Please note-stop changes are not permitted on half days of school.